panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 #### Length and combining marks

-What about the combining character sequences?
+What about combining character sequences?
 Because each combining mark is a code unit, you can encounter the same difficulties.

 The problem is solved when normalizing the string.
 If you're lucky, the combining character sequence is normalized to a single character.
 Let's try: